airlock/microgateway-juiceshop/README.md

 The example creates:
 - a Deployment with the image from https://hub.docker.com/r/bkimminich/juice-shop
-- a ClusterIP Service for that deployment
+- a NodePort Service for that deployment listening to NodePort 30080

 ```bash
 kubectl apply -k juice-shop/